James Earl Jones is an American actor best known for voicing Darth Vader in the

 He later moved to

-New York City where he studied American Theatre Wing.
+City where he studied American Theatre Wing.
 However, his roles were limited due to his race, and he took to scrubbing floors to make ends meet.

 He made his first Broadway debut in the late 1950’s in the play ‘Sunrise at Campobello’.
 Since then, he has had a string of successful movies and dramas.
 He played the title character in Shakespeare’s ‘Othello’, a character which he would be playing numerous times.
 On stage, he had his career breakthrough when he played the boxer Jack Johnson in the Broadway play, ‘A Great White Hope’.
 This performance earned James his first Tony award.